Art for all people (Easy Language)

 Martin Essl:

 Yes.
 We all want to experience things with as many senses as possible.
-This way we remember them for much longer.
-So it is good for everyone to
+This way, we remember them much longer.
+So it's good for everyone to

 when they can experience art with multiple senses.